walestar/Network-Infrastructure/README.md

 ## 📋 Project Overview

 TrinTech Solutions is a small business migrating from paper-based operations to a fully digital environment.
-This project covers the complete design and implementation of their network infrastructure — including on-premises network segmentation, access control, remote management, and a cloud-ready architecture that mirrors AWS VPC design principles.
+This project covers the complete design and implementation of their network infrastructure which includes on-premises network segmentation, access control, remote management, and a cloud-ready architecture that mirrors AWS VPC design principles.

 This was built entirely from scratch in Cisco Packet Tracer using real Cisco IOS CLI commands sourced directly from Cisco documentation.